evgenyneu/tarpan/README.md

 #### 5. Traceplots: [traceplot_01.pdf](docs/examples/analyse/a01_simple/model_info/analyse/traceplot_01.pdf), [traceplot_02.pdf](docs/examples/analyse/a01_simple/model_info/analyse/traceplot_02.pdf), [traceplot_03.pdf](docs/examples/analyse/a01_simple/model_info/analyse/traceplot_03.pdf)

 The traceplots of the samples for all parameters, the colors show samples from different chains.
 The first plot for "lp__" is the most important one, this is the traceplot of the log probability values.
-I look at it to make sure the lines of different colors are well-mixed and are mostly concentrated at some value of the parameter, which means that the sampling converged.
+Usually, I look "lp__" traceplot to make sure the lines of different colors are well-mixed and are mostly concentrated at some value of the parameter, which means that the sampling converged.

 <img src="docs/examples/analyse/a01_simple/model_info/analyse/tracepot_01.jpg" width="700" alt="Traceplot">